samiksha1503/AMAZON-CLONE-PROJECTT/Amazon-Clone-master/README.md

 This project was inspired by Jonathan Davies' tutorial.
 Check out his video on YouTube: [Amazon Clone in React, Tailwind CSS & Redux [2023]](https://youtu.be/pnnblIo1iO0?si=fUbHnRcPb-GSlmqc).
 Explore his channel: [Jonathan Davies on YouTube](http://www.youtube.com/@Jonathan.Davies).

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to contribute, report issues, or suggest improvements.
-Happy coding! 👩‍💻👨‍💻